raspmary/Raspberry-Flavoured/README.md

-# Raspberry-Flavoured
+# Raspberry Flavoured
  A Minecraft 1.19.2 modpack

 RESOURCE PACK/DATAPACK CREDITS:

 The following resource packs/datapacks have been modified to fit the modpack, however neither I nor any of the RF team members claim them as our own.
 Please support the original authors.

-Team VanillaTweaks - VanillaTweaks resource pack

-hatsondogs - Peeves resource pack
+Team VanillaTweaks - VanillaTweaks resource pack hatsondogs - Peeves resource pack

 vectorwing - Detail Brush, Refined Armor and Soft Weather resource packs